cfarkas/annotate_my_genomes/README.md

 ## III) Running the whole pipeline via nextflow (recommended)

 - Inside ```annotate_my_genomes``` folder, enter into ```nextflow_scripts``` subdirectory and run the full pipeline using ```--flags``` parameters.
-- NOTE: Users **must provide full paths to inputs in the command line**.
+- NOTE 1: Users **must provide full paths to inputs in the command line**.
 We recommed to split the flags with backslashes and run the pipeline exactly as follows:
+- NOTE 2: Use environment.yml for Ubuntu < 22.04
 ```
 cd nextflow_scripts/
 ```